 Further support of the Life Settlements industry was shown on June 14, 2013 when signed into law a bill that lets Texas state Medicaid officials tell policyholders applying for Medicaid assistance that they can sell their contracts to a life settlement company to cover custodial healthcare expenses.

 With similar bills pending for other states, time will tell what effect this will have on the profits of major life insurance companies.
 However, it brings a new mark of legitimacy to life settlements while helping those most in need pay for medical care.

-These insurance linked assets mitigate short-term volatility and pursue long-term growth from an asset class with a truly different return profile.
-Therefore, to meet wealth creation objectives, family offices should use a broad range of asset classes, including we believe, incorporating Life Settlements as part of an alternative investment allocation.
+These insurance-linked assets mitigate short-term volatility and pursue long-term growth from an asset class with a truly different return profile.
+Therefore, to meet wealth creation objectives, family offices should use a broad range of asset classes, including we believe, incorporating Life Settlements as part of alternative investment allocation.

 As always we wish you well in your endeavours in this interesting and valuable asset.